Dr-Wojtek/Super-Deliveries-API/README.md

 * The orignal Super Deliveries with a GUI, shown below, was developed in 5 days, with around 8 hours of work each day.
 The API version is a rewrite and took a couple more days.
 Some additional hours have been spent finding and squashing bugs.

 * Future versions:

 It would be awesome indeed to load a zone from the Google Maps API have the program use that as its graph for and source of delivery addresses.

 More default orders in the db

 A fancy, polished front-end

 Adding the factor of storing orders while on the way to the logistics office, for a program more in accordance to JIT-delivery.

-Also the ability to add more than one driver and optimizing deliveries based on delivery zones.
+The ability to add more than one driver and optimizing deliveries based on delivery zones.

 # An example of how a frontend of this can look
 The screenshot below is from the GUI version of Super Deliveries which is available in its own repository.